JuanPabloDiaz/ticTacToe/README.md

 ## Description 💡

 This project was built as part of the **[freeCodeCamp’s legacy Front End Development Certification]()**.
-The goal was to build a Tic Tac Toe with React.
+The goal was to build a Tic Tac Toe with React. [learn more](https://www.freecodecamp.org/learn/coding-interview-prep/take-home-projects/build-a-tic-tac-toe-game)

 <div align="center">